grajnikanth/fsnd_capstone_castingAgency/README.md

 ### Available Endpoints

-Here is a short table about which ressources exist and which method you can use on them.
+Here is a short table about which resources exist and which method you can use on them.

                           Allowed Methods
        Endpoints    |  GET |  POST |  DELETE | PATCH  |